SabreDevStudio/postman-collections/Booking-Management/README.md

 ## Running the Tests using the Collection Runner.

 The Collection Runner allows you to run sets of requests in a specified sequence.
 The Collection Runner will log your request test results, and your scripts can pass data between requests as well as alter the request workflow.
-You can use the Runner for the `Deep Dive into E2E NDC Reservation Management with the Booking Management API collection`.
+You can use the Runner for the `Deep Dive into E2E NDC Reservation Management with the Booking Management` API collection.

 1. Click on the root folder of the project.
 2. Click on “run” icon.